 And then the procedure started.
 I closed my eyes and tried to relax.
+The bright surgical light above my face blinded me.
 Two people were pressing against me from each side.
-They inserted countless instruments into my mouth and manhandled my teeth.
-All to the tune of Little Mix on the radio.
+Inserting countless instruments into my mouth, manipulating my teeth.

 The panic I felt at the dentist wasn’t a reaction to danger or pain.
 It was the result of overwhelm.
 All the noises, lights, impressions, the lack of space and control put my mind into overdrive.